andrasq/qlogger/Readme.md

         tcp://<host>:<port>             // tcp connection
         udp://<host>:<port>             // datagram

-Note: for file:// writers to work, Fputs.FileWriter must be available from the [qfputs](https://www.npmjs.org/package/qfputs) package.
-Qlogger does not (yet) drag in the dependency automatically.

 ### addWriter( writerObject )

 Have the logger write log messages with this object.
 The object must have a method `write( string, callback )`.
 The writer will be called with the already formatted log line.
 Multiple writers are supported.
+Writes are started in the order added, but are not serialized, and may complete out of order.

 ### addFilter( filterFunction( message, loglevel ) )

-Filter the log message before writing it.
+Filter the log message before writing it, and return the filtered string.
 The only message filtering built in is to make sure that the message ends in a newline.
-Each filter is free to modify the log message before
+Each filter is free to modify the log message about to be written.
+Filters are applied in the order they were added.

 By using filters it is possible to daisy-chain loggers so messages are observed and logged to multiple locations.